almereyda/awesome-starred/README.md

 ## Python

+- [cocof-py](https://github.com/astzweig/cocof-py) - A comment preserving (config) file editing CLI tool
+- [lopocs](https://github.com/Oslandia/lopocs) - Light OpenSource PointCloud Server
+- [piepdf](https://github.com/srbhp/piepdf) - GUI  tool to manage Research articles, pdfs
+- [treebeard](https://github.com/treebeardtech/treebeard) - 🌲 Reproduce data science projects in the cloud
+- [django-surveys](https://github.com/founders4schools/django-surveys) - A reusable Django app that lets users give feedback for any model
+- [statuspage](https://github.com/darkpixel/statuspage) - A simple self-hosted status page site with an API written in Django under the BSD license
+- [photonix](https://github.com/damianmoore/photonix) - This is a new web-based photo management application.
+Run it on your home server and it will let you find the right photo from your collection on any device.
+Smart filtering is made possible by object recognition, location awareness, color analysis and other ML algorithms.
 - [adhocracy-plus](https://github.com/liqd/adhocracy-plus) - adhocracy+ is a SaaS platform to make digital democracy easy for everyone
 - [bullet-train-api](https://github.com/BulletTrainHQ/bullet-train-api) - Python REST API for Bullet-Train.
 Ship features with confidence using feature flags and remote config.
 Host yourself or use our hosted version at https://bullet-train.io/
 - [saleor](https://github.com/mirumee/saleor) - A modular, high performance, headless e-commerce storefront built with Python, GraphQL, Django, and ReactJS.